 The young Barcelona-based company Peptomyc recently closed a Series A financing round of €4.2 million to advance the industrial manufacturing of their peptides, as well as their safety and efficacy validation in non-clinical regulatory studies.
 By the way, Peptomyc also won the startup slam at BIO-Europe in 2017, so startups can definitely collect some tips from them at this year’s Biospain.

-Unsurprisingly, Biospain’s main sponsor and one of the most successful Spanish biotech companies PharmaMar, will also be attending Biospain 2018.
+Unsurprisingly, one of Biospain’s platinum sponsors and one of the most successful Spanish biotech companies PharmaMar, will also be attending Biospain 2018.
+Gilead, Biospain’s other platinum sponsor, will be in attendance and looking forward to its involvement in the immunotherapy breakout sessions during the 26th.
 Gold sponsor pharmaceutical company Ferrer will also be present at the conference.
 Recently, Ferrer acquired 60 percent of the pharmaceutical lab PrasFarma in a €10 million deal.

 In 2016, biotech company AELIX Therapeutics closed an €11.5 million Series A funding round for the development of a therapeutic HIV vaccine, which is based on an HTI immunogen.
 The company recently launched its first Phase I study.